alistair7/boxcutter/README.md

                            boxes), and "never" is self-explanatory.
 --compress-select BOXSPEC  A box specifier restricting which boxes to consider for
                            compression.
 May be used multiple times.
 By default all boxes (other than critical JXL boxes) are considered.
+This option implies --compress=auto unless --compress is given explicitly.
 --brotli-effort N          Use effort N when compressing boxes, where N is in the range
                            0 (fastest) to 11 (slowest/smallest).
 The default is 11.
 --no-protect-jxl           Allow compression of critical JPEG XL boxes.
 (No good can come